josephh/cheats/react/functional-components.md

 # React
 ## Functional Components
 Lifecycle hooks like 'shouldComponentUpdate' are only available for use in class-based component.
-So how to optimise functionl components?
+So how to optimise functional components?

 If a component only needs to update when internal prop values change, then the exported component can be 'wrapped' using React.memo; (memoisation acting like  a cache of the props, so that no rendering is triggered, unless the props change via memo)
 ```javascript